Canton Tower: Rooftop observatory

-The indoor public observatory is 449 m above the ground, which takes the form of a terraced elliptical space, roughly half the size of a standard football field.
-Opened in December 2011, the rooftop at 488 m was the highest and largest outdoor observation deck in the world, taking over the title from the observation deck of Burj Khalifa at 452m.
-This remained the case until 14 October 2014, when the record of highest outdoor observatory was retaken by Burj Khalifa when it opened its new observatory called at the Top – Sky, at a height of 555m.
+The indoor public observatory is 449 meters above the ground, which takes the form of a terraced elliptical space, roughly half the size of a standard football field.
+Opened in December 2011, the rooftop at 488 meters was the highest and largest outdoor observation deck in the world, taking over the title from the observation deck of Burj Khalifa at 452 meters.
+This remained the case until 14 October 2014, when the record of highest outdoor observatory was retaken by Burj Khalifa when it opened its new observatory called at the Top – Sky, at a height of 555 meters.

 Sixteen transparent "crystal" passenger cars, each with a diameter of 3.2 m and able to carry four to six people, travel on a track round the edge of the tower's roof, taking between 20 and 40 minutes to circumnavigate the rooftop.
 The installation is described by the media as a Ferris wheel; however, its passenger cars are not suspended from the rim of a wheel and remain horizontal without being fully rotated, and the track, which follows the incline of the roof, is closer to the horizontal than the vertical.